vphoebe/beatnik/README.md

 ### Docker (recommended)
 If you are familiar at all with Docker, this is the fastest way to get Beatnik up and running.
 The [latest Docker image](https://hub.docker.com/r/nickseman/beatnik) is at `nickseman/beatnik:latest`

-Trust me, getting the dependencies to install correctly can be annoying, especially if you're on a new architecture like Apple M1.
-Docker takes care of all of it for you.

 Make sure to configure the Docker container's environment according to the [Environment](#Environment) section below.
-You'll probably want to bind the path that you specify for `DATABASE_PATH` to somewhere outside the container in case it needs to be updated or re-created.
+You'll probably want to bind the path that you specify for `DATABASE_PATH` to somewhere outside the container so you don't lose your saved URLS, in case the container needs to be updated or re-created.

 Skip down to [Invite](#Invite) to see what's next.